-Shootings at Asian-run businesses in Dallas may be linked
+Dallas police: Shooting at Koreatown salon may be hate crime

 “We need to get this person in custody,” Garcia said.

-He said the vehicle was also linked to a drive-by shooting on Tuesday at Asian-run businesses about 25 miles (40 kilometers) southeast of the shopping center where Wednesday’s shooting happened.
+He said the vehicle was also linked to a drive-by shooting on Tuesday about 25 miles (40 kilometers) southeast of the shopping center where Wednesday’s shooting happened.

 Garcia said police would be increasing patrols, and they were reaching out to other police departments in North Texas to see if there have been any similar incidents in their area.
 He said Dallas police have also reached out to the FBI to let them know of the possible connection.